lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 This hypothesised mechanism of microbiome transfer does not explain motile cyanobacterial filaments often observed in a channel of the megaspores' indusium caps in [@Ran2010; @Zheng2009].

 ```
+fragments from Results:

 We theorise this is the case, based on their ostensibly systematic presence in
 multiple _Azolla_ species and increasing abundance in developing _Azolla_ leaves [@Petro1987].

 Nonetheless, _Arthrobacter_ is the most well-known genus associated with _Azolla_
 ferns in these studies [@Petro1987].

+Multiple bac per order per sample, genetic exchange keeps the genomes 'young'?
+Possible loss/reinnoculation like in the @Russell2020

+This difference indicates that this particular cyanobacterium is epiphytic,
+consistent with earlier findings that _Azolla_ has only one cyanobacterial symbiont.

 ```

 Despite both sporocarps gaining _N. azollae_ colonies, microsporocarps lose the cyanobacterial symbionts while megasporocarps retain them in the form of akinete resting stages `Anna's confocal pictures in the \ref{forever together} chapter?`.